ritikagulwani/tumor-detection-using-AI/README.md

 After training, we evaluated the performance of the model on a separate test set.
 We obtained an accuracy of 99% on the test set, which indicates that the model is able to accurately classify brain scans as either having a tumor or not.We aim to improve the accuracy and speed of brain tumor diagnosis, ultimately leading to better patient outcomes.

+## Dataset
+We're going to use an open data source from Kaggle: https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation

 ## Some Demo Output

 ## 1. interactive bar chart